Gloucestershire 501-614

 ebay |

-DESCRIPTION I have a very scarce,
+DESCRIPTION I have a very scarce, perhaps unique, Holy

-perhaps unique, Holy Bible published in 1762.
-It is THE HOLY BIBLE CONTAINING
+Bible published in 1762.
+It is THE HOLY BIBLE CONTAINING THE OLD AND NEW

-THE OLD AND NEW TESTAMENTS; NEWLY TRANSLATED OUT OF THE ORIGINAL TONGUES, AND
+TESTAMENTS; NEWLY TRANSLATED OUT OF THE ORIGINAL TONGUES, AND WITH THE FORMER

-appears to be missing and with the additional frontises and titles, the book
+missing and with the additional frontises and titles, the book appears to be

-configuration can be found.
-A copy of this book in 2 volumes is currently
+found.
+A copy of this book in 2 volumes is currently advertised at $18500 on

-advertised at $18500 on ABE.
-BOOK DETAILS [Herbert 1143], 4to, Cambridge,
+ABE.
+BOOK DETAILS [Herbert 1143], 4to, Cambridge, Printed by Joseph Bentham

-Printed by Joseph Bentham Printer to the University; Sold by Benjamin Dod,
+Printer to the University; Sold by Benjamin Dod, 1762. |

 Brown |